Photonico/Templates/README.md

 ![Open Source](https://github.com/ConAntares/Temples/blob/master/Attachments/OpenSource.svg)

 This repository is used to store and publish my templates for curricula vitae, presentation, and so on.
+I'm very happy if my templates are helpful for you.

+## Acknowledge

+Thank you for visiting.

+Sincerely,
+Luke